noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 taught Kaito, just as how it comes with varying colors, it also holds different meanings... but there are also different factors that could change its meaning.

 Among them are the red roses...
-Just as the red roses, which hold the meaning “love” in the language of flowers, is a flower that symbolizes love, also has the special property that “when given to someone, the meaning it holds changes depending on the number of roses you give”.
+Just as the red roses itself symbolizes “love” in the language of flowers, it also has a special meaning that changes depending on the number of roses is given to someone.

 For example...

-One rose means “love at first sight”.
+One rose means: Love at first sight.

-Thirteen roses means “eternal friendship”.
+Thirteen roses means: Eternal friendship.

-Fifty roses means “perpetual love”.
+Fifty roses means: Perpetual love.

 The properties of such a special flower whose meaning changes depending not only on its color, but also on the number of roses when given to others... was